-- Influence of religion on attire
+- The influence of religion on dress

 1. History of Traditional Italian Clothing